robertopauletto/javascript/README.md

   - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
  eslint: [`object-curly-newline`](https://eslint.org/docs/rules/object-curly-newline)

-    > Why?
+    > Perchè?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.

     ```javascript
-    // bad
+    // male
     import {longNameA, longNameB, longNameC, longNameD, longNameE} from 'path';

-    // good
+    // bene
     import {
       longNameA,
       longNameB,